What Is Therapy For Sexuality And How Can A Sex Therapist Help?

 The American Association of Sexuality Educators, Counselors and Therapists (AASECT) certifies sex therapists and counselors in the US.

-Sex therapists and sex counselors are different because sex therapists focus on using psychotherapy to treat the psychological aspect of sexual dysfunction, whereas counselors offer sexual education and teach skills for improving sexual health in the short term.
+Sex therapists and sex counselors are different because sex therapists focus on using psychotherapy to treat the psychological aspect of sexual dysfunction.
+In contrast, counselors offer sexual education and teach skills for improving sexual health in the short term.

 Sexuality educators take a more instructional and educational approach to sex therapy by teaching their clients specifics about sexual health and psychology in a class-like setting.

 Some sex therapists go through advanced clinical training in psychotherapy and sexual education that could take nine years or more.
 Training includes academic work and clinical experience.
 The AASECT requires participants to have an advanced degree and clinical experience – including 90 hours of sex education and 60 hours of sex therapy training.
-The certification can be renewed every three years with a requirement of a minimum of 20 continuing education (CE) credits.
+The certification can be renewed every three years with a minimum of 20 continuing education (CE) credits required.

 Who can benefit from therapy for sexuality?

-You may benefit from sex therapy if you are experiencing:
+You may benefit from sex therapy if you experience sexual dysfunction or sexual disorders, including:

 • Lack of sexual desire